c0c0n3/teadal.proto/docs/README.md

   to a remote set of machines to update their configuration, packages, services, etc. The git repo is the single source of truth, the remote machines reflect the deployment state declared in the repo.

+### Features

+- [Whirlwind tour][demo].
+Checking out all the goodies packed in the Teadal cloud.
+Not to be missed!

+### Architecture

+- [Security][sec].
+Design and implementation of the security architecture, with a focus on securing data products.